cockroachdb/docs/src/current/v24.2/authorization.md

 This page documents procedures for managing the lifecycle of SQL users and roles on CockroachDB clusters.

-For clusters in CockroachDB {{ site.data.products.cloud }}, refer to [Managing Access in CockroachDB {{ site.data.products.cloud }}](https://www.cockroachlabs.com/docs/cockroachcloud/managing-access).
+Procedures for managing access are covered in [Managing Access in CockroachDB {{ site.data.products.cloud }}](https://www.cockroachlabs.com/docs/cockroachcloud/managing-access).

 {{site.data.alerts.callout_info}}
 The concept of *Organization user* is distinct from Authorization of *SQL user/role* on clusters is distinct from authorization of CockroachDB {{ site.data.products.cloud }} users within CockroachDB {{ site.data.products.cloud }} organizations.